B262a/TurtleBot/README.md

 Below are instructions on how to run the program:
 *The computer must have ROS(at least indigo) and OpenCV installed before continuing

-1. Navigate to a ROS worspace primary src folder, by example:
+1. Navigate to a ROS workspace primary src folder, by example:

   $ cd ~/catkin_ws/src